Kyle Rittenhouse: Commercialization and use of his image

 While campaigning for president in 2020, Biden used images of Rittenhouse in a campaign video he tweeted the day after the September 29 presidential debate.
 The BBC wrote the video "appeared to link Rittenhouse, without any evidence, to white supremacists."
 Rittenhouse said using his image and linking him to white supremacy was "actual malice, defaming my character, for him to say something like that."
 Charles Homans, writing for The New York Times, reported that Rittenhouse was adopted as an informal mascot of the Proud Boys and was photographed surrounded by members of the group after he was released on bond.

 Right-wing memes using Rittenhouse's image have spread on social media.
 In a study of his image being used as a meme on Twitter, the Global Network on Extremism and Technology found thousands of instances of Rittenhouse's face and commentary on his actions shared through a variety of different hashtags.
 Multiple political figures have shared those memes, including Donald Trump Jr. and Barry Moore.
-In March 2022, Rittenhouse shared a meme of himself crying while on the witness stand during his trial, manipulated to appear like he was crying about rising gas prices, which he tweeted was "thanks to a Joe Biden presidency".
+In March 2022, Rittenhouse shared a meme of himself crying while on the witness stand during his trial, edited to appear like he was crying about rising gas prices, which he tweeted was "thanks to a Joe Biden presidency".

 Rittenhouse's image has been used for a number of products and sales, including clothing, a gun sale, and a video game.
 Fans of Rittenhouse have continued to sell clothing with his image following the trial.
 In 2020, YouTube was criticized for a lack of adequate content moderation – arbitrarily allowing videos depicting Rittenhouse which glorified violence and monetized the killings through links to merchandise – until it was pointed out by a BBC journalist.

 The week following Rittenhouse's acquittal, the Saddle River Range gun store in Conroe, Texas, held a "not guilty" sale and the owner posted a photo of Rittenhouse with a gun on their Instagram page.

 The same week, speculation on a book deal began.
 Attorney Andrew M. Stroth, who previously worked as a talent agent, said Rittenhouse could "easily" get a book contract over $1 million.
 In January 2022, Rittenhouse spokesman David Hancock said Rittenhouse was considering writing a book chronicling his "unorthodox journey into adulthood".
 He further said the discussions were in the "early phase".
 In December 2023, Rittenhouse's book Acquitted was released, coauthored with Mark Richards and Michael Quinn Sullivan.
 Richards was Rittenhouse's lead defense lawyer, and Sullivan was the CEO of former conservative advocacy group Empower Texans.